insin/DOMBuilder/docs/index.rst

-DOMBuilder takes some of the pain out of programatically creating DOM Elements and HTML in JavaScript, providing element creation functions which give you a more declarative, compact API to work with when creating content in code, while cross-browser DOM issues are taken care of by jQuery behind the scenes.
+DOMBuilder takes some of the pain out of programatically creating DOM Elements and HTML in JavaScript, providing element creation functions which give you a more declarative, compact API to work with when creating content in code, while cross-browser DOM issues are taken care of behind the scenes.

 Element Creation Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~